Texas governor threatens to remove Democrats who left state over Trump-backed redistricting

 In response, House Democrats issued a four-word statement: “Come and take it.”

-Lawmakers can't pass bills in the 150-member Texas House without at least two-thirds of them present.
-Democrats hold 62 of the seats in the majority-Republican chamber and at least 51 left the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.
+Lawmakers cannot pass bills in the 150-member Texas House without at least two-thirds of them present.
+Democrats hold 62 of the seats in the majority-Republican chamber, and at least 51 left the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.

 Republican House Speaker Dustin Burrows said the chamber would still meet as planned on Monday afternoon.